Books For Growing Christians

 - Martin Luther, Stephen Nichols.
 Short introduction to Luther.

 - From Jerusalem to Irian Jaya, Ruth Tucker (great, moving historical biography of missions).

 - John Paton Autobiography.
 Amazing story of a 19th century missionary to cannibals in the South Pacific.

 - Bruchko, Bruce Olson.
 Exciting story, great for reading to family.

 - The Tapestry, Edith Schaeffer.
 Life of Francis & Edith Schaeffer, a real‑life drama of how God leads as we walk with Him.

 - Worldly Saints, Leland Ryken.
 A great book on the Puritans; it will surprise you!

-- To The Golden Shore: The Life of Adoniram Judson, Courtney Anderson.
+- To the Golden Shore: The Life of Adoniram Judson, Courtney Anderson.
 Life of the pioneer missionary to Burma.
 Judson is a phenomenal example of endurance in spite of overwhelming obstacles.
 Top notch!

 - Shadow of the Almighty, Elisabeth Elliot.
 Life of Jim Elliot, martyred husband of the author.
+Life-changing!